Chauvin appeals murder conviction for killing George Floyd

 In the months that followed Floyd’s killing, protesters took to the streets in Minneapolis and around the country to protest police brutality and racism.
 Some of that unrest was violent.

 Mohrman said several potential jurors expressed concerns during jury selection that if Chauvin was acquitted they would fear for their personal safety and worried about more violence.
-He said several of them indicated they were intimidated by the security measures implemented at the courthouse to protect trial participants from protesters.
+He said several of them said they were intimidated by the security measures implemented at the courthouse to protect trial participants from protesters.

-The filing also cited the fatal shooting of Daunte Wright by a police officer in nearby Brooklyn Center, during Chauvin’s trial.
+The filing also cited the fatal shooting of Daunte Wright by a police officer in nearby Brooklyn Center that sparked mor protests during Chauvin’s trial.
 It says jurors should have been sequestered after selection to avoid being prejudiced by reports of that slaying.
 It also cited a $27 million settlement reached between the city and Floyd’s family that was announced during jury selection, saying the timing of that prejudiced jurors in the case.

 Mohrman cited several instances of alleged prosecutorial misconduct, claiming untimely sharing of evidence, failure to disclose and document dumping by the government.